Hawaii Repeaters in the 1970s required a FCC license for repeaters, the "R" in the call is for "repeater"

 The 147.16 MHz HWARS repeater is seen on top of Hualalai (8000ft elevation), on the Big Island.
 Looking North, the picture shows the Haleakala summit (Maui Island) emerging from the clouds on the right.

 The AH6MG High powered APRS DIGIPEATER Covering Leeward, Waianae Oahu on 144.39 Mhz.
 Bordering Mililani, Kauai to Honolulu.
-For live internet tracking click here
+As of Feb 2018 it is in process of being relocated.